transifex-bot/xtm-helper/README.md

 }
 ```

-Create a file named "xtm-basic-token.txt".
+Create a file named "xtm-access-token.txt".
 This file is referred to as our "curl config file".

 ```
-$ touch xtm-basic-token.txt
+$ touch xtm-access-token.txt

 ```